 Use automated messages, popups, and banners.
 After the user just joins your community, they might not know all your handy features.
-By adding auto messages, for instance, you can guide users to the functionality they can benefit from.
+Automate customer service by adding auto messages, for instance.
+It will allow you to guide users to the functionality they can benefit from.
 HelpCrunch, for that matter, has just released an updated popup builder, so we added a banner to our website’s homepage to make people notice it and learn more if they wish.

 Provide onboarding assistant.
 Working with small and medium businesses, it’s critical for us to assist them during onboarding.
 So when new customers turn for help, we assign them a special assistant who guides the user through the whole process of the tool installation.
 In fact, we have a few customer success heroes, specialists who massively contribute to customer loyalty in our company.
 They are always there for our clients reactively and proactively.
 And their main task is to ensure our users reach for success with the software.

 Free data migration.
 It’s a nice bonus that HelpCrunch customers especially love.
 We help those clients who switch to us from other customer communication apps (like, Intercom or Zendesk) with data migration free of charge.
 Because migrating the whole data is always annoying.